tony-xlh/vision-camera-dynamsoft-label-recognizer/README.md

 }
 ```

 You can use a custom model like a model for MRZ passport reading using the `CustomModelConfig` prop.
+You can find the MRZ model in the example.

 You need to put the model folder in the `assets` folder for Android or the root for iOS.